zaenulhilmi/terminside.vim/README.md

 ![Terminside Screenshot](https://github.com/zaenulhilmi/terminside.vim/blob/main/terminside-demo.gif)

 ## Introduction
-Terminside is tool to easily accessing terminal inside vim.
+Terminside is a tool to easily accessing terminal inside vim.
 It will toggle and show it as window at the bottom of the screen.
-Terminside can create multiple terminal that can be switch later.
+Terminside can create multiple terminal that can be switched later.

 ## Background
 When I need to do something using terminal, I have to open up a new terminal